 SUNFLOWER SEED BUTTER NUTRITION

 If you are allergic to peanuts or tree nuts, the answer to both questions is a resounding, “Yes”!
-Sunflower seed butter is a delicious choice, and it pairs well with jelly.
+Sunflower seed butter is a delicious choice and pairs well with jelly.
 The sunflower seeds are roasted and toasted before being pummeled into a creamy mixture.

 Be sure and scan the container label for cautionary phrases like “Manufactured on equipment that processes products containing peanuts” or “Manufactured in a facility that processes tree nuts, but not on the same equipment” or the dreaded “May contain traces of nuts.”